aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 All dead virus vaccines have such adjuvants.
 Unfortunately, the same group that showed that live vaccines likely have non-specific beneficial effects ALSO showed that dead virus vaccines likely have non-specific deleterious effects, which we will describe later below.

-Most efforts in proving that vaccines do not cause autism has been focused on the MMR vaccines.
-This is not a conspiracy but the result of the fact that the first claim about a link between vaccines and autism was made for the MMR vaccine, by Andrew Wakefield.
  For other vaccines, we don't even have the low quality evidence that we have for the MMR vaccine.
 We only have mechanistic/theoretic evidence and animal trials.
 Theories in medicine have a history of being very unreliable in predicting outcomes because we have a very limited understanding of how the human body works.
 Animal trials can give some confidence on end-to-end outcomes when done correctly (e.g. in a "good" model, not in an animal specifically designed (e.g. gene knockout) to prove a point: those should just be used to generate hypotheses).